 The B.S. degree provides a more rigorous curriculum in social science research and analytic writing, and a solid foundation for graduate study or professional school.
 Prior to declaring a sociology major, students must complete SOCI 1300 with a grade of C or better.
+Students must receive at least a C- in all remaining required courses and meet a minimum GPA of 2.000 in all courses counted toward the major.
 Only one independent study course (SOCI 4393 or 4396) may be taken for a grade and applied toward the major.
-General internship courses (SOCI 4398) may only be taken on a pass/fail basis, and will not be counted toward the major.
+General internship courses (SOCI 4198, 4298, 4398) may only be taken on a pass/fail basis, and will not be counted toward the major.